Lofn (crater)

-Lofn is a large and relatively young impact crater on Jupiter's Galilean satellite Callisto.
-It was identified in 1997 and named after the goddess of marriage in Norse mythology.
+Lofn is a large and relatively young crater on Jupiter's second-largest satellite Callisto.
+The crater was identified in 1997.
 Located near the south pole of this moon, Lofn is classified as a flat floored or anomalous dome impact crater.
-It is superimposed on Adlinda multilayer structure obscuring about 30 percent of it.
-Another multi-ring structure—Heimdall is found to the south-west of Lofn.
+It is superimposed on the multi-ring structure of another crater called Adlinda, obscuring about 30 percent of it.

-Geologically Lofn is divided into a number of zones including the flat central floor zone, ring of massifs around it and the outer rings of bright and dark impact ejecta.
-Lofn was probably formed by an oblique impactor coming from the north-west.
-The relative shallowness of it is explained by either fragmentation of the impactor prior to the contact with the surface or by the post impact relaxation of Callisto's ductile crust.
+Naming

+Lofn was named after the goddess of marriage in Norse mythology.
+The name was chosen by the International Astronomical Union (IAU) in line with the theme that all craters and features on Callisto should be named after deities, characters and places from mythologies of people living in the Far North, of which Norse mythology is one of them.

+The IAU approved the name for Lofn in 1997.

-Discovery and location
+Location and Discovery

+The crater Lofn seen at a low angle.
+The bright patch to the right is a portion of the crater Heimdall.

-Lofn is one of the largest impact craters on Jupiter's moon Callisto.
-It is located in the southern hemisphere near the moon's south pole.
+Lofn is located in the southern hemisphere of Callisto, about two-thirds of the way from the moon's equator to its south pole.
 The latitude and longitude of its center are 56°S and 23°W, respectively.
-The diameter of Lofn is about 180 km.
+The diameter of Lofn is about 180 km to 200 km.

-Lofn was first observed as a large high albedo circular feature (palimpsest) on low resolution images taken by Voyager probes in 1979-1980.
-It was initially misidentified as Adlinda, another large impact basin, before being recognized as a distinct feature.
-Later in 1997 Galileo orbiter took a number of high resolution images during its G2 and G8 orbits revealing a large flat-floored crater instead of multi-ring structure.
-It was determined that Adlinda is actually located slightly to the north-west of Lofn, which partially obscures it.
-Another multi-ring structure—Heimdall is situated to the south-east of Lofn.
+Lofn was first observed as a large, circular, high-albedo feature (facula) on low resolution images taken by Voyager probes in 1979-1980.
+It was initially misidentified as part of Adlinda, another large impact basin nearby, before being recognized as a distinct feature.
+Later in 1997, the Galileo orbiter took a number of high resolution images of the crater during its G2 and G8, revealing a large, flat-floored crater instead of a multi-ring structure.
+It was determined that Adlinda is actually located slightly to the northwest of Lofn which partially obscures about a third of Adlinda's structure.

-Lofn was named after the goddess of marriage in Norse mythology.
+Another multi-ring crater called Heimdall is situated to the southeast of Lofn, along with the smaller crater Nyctimus.
+To the northeast, another named crater called Lycaon is located.
+The crater Skeggold, which, like Lofn, is also superimposed on Adlinda, is nearby to the northwest.